What Are Membrane Switches?

-For our more stringent environmental requirements, the printed silver circuit can be replaced with a copper and polyimide construction.
-Often called "Kapton" circuits, these designs offer advantages with regard to current carrying capacity and better resistance to moisture.
+For more stringent environmental requirements, the printed silver circuit can be replaced with a copper and polyimide construction.
+These construction designs are often called “Kapton” circuits and offer advantage with regard to current carrying capacity and better resistance to moisture.
+You can explore more construction possibilities by downloading our membrane switch design guide or contacting us for support.